MU to face Army in Armed Forces Bowl on Dec. 22 in Fort Worth - NewsBreak

 White House press secretary Jen Psaki on Friday warned falsifying hate crimes hurts real victims of those incidents after actor Jussie Smollett was found guilty of lying to Chicago police about a robbery and hate crime he had staged against himself in 2019.
 Psaki was asked about what lessons can...

-NEW YORK (AP) — Prosecutors completed presenting their case against Ghislaine Maxwell on Friday, after a key accuser at the British socialite’s sex-abuse trial testified that Maxwell and her companion, Jeffrey Epstein, forced themselves on her when she was just 16.
-Annie Farmer told jurors she accepted an...
+The prosecution rested its case in Ghislaine Maxwell's sex trafficking trial after a fourth accuser testified that the British socialite and Jeffrey Epstein, a convicted sex offender, forced themselves on her when she was 16.
+Mola Lenghi reports.

-WASHINGTON (AP) — A warehouse worker in Tennessee is running up against price increases that far exceed her modest pay raise.
-The owner of a pastry business in Massachusetts has had to reduce his product offerings and personally absorb higher costs.
-A grocery chain executive in Connecticut said he’s...

 Comments / 0